raspberrypilearning/lego-robot-face/en/step_1.md

 ![Demo Video](images/robot_face.gif)

-Thoughout the project we'll work towards this example robot face and model how it was built.
+This project works towards this example robot face and models how it was built.
 You should build your robot face using whatever Lego and other materials you have available.
+We used the [LEGO Spike Prime kit](https://education.lego.com/en-gb/product/spike-prime).

 --- /no-print ---